MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure/v4.0.0/Get-AzureServiceDiagnosticsExtension.md

 ## EXAMPLES

-### Example 1: Enable a diagnostic extension
+### Example 1: Get service diagnostics extension
 ```
 PS C:\> Get-AzureServiceDiagnosticsExtension -ServiceName $Svc
 ```

-This command enables a diagnostic service across all roles.
+This command gets the service diagnostics for a service, across all roles.

 ## PARAMETERS